Mateo Apolonio

 Mateo Apolonio Berruezo (born 10 April 2010) is an Argentine footballer who plays as a defender for Deportivo Riestra.

 Early life

 Apolonio was born in 2010 in Argentina.
 He played futsal as a child.

 Career

 Apolonio started his career with Argentine side Deportivo Riestra.
-On 16 May 2024, he debuted for the club during a 0–1 loss to Newell's.
+On 16 May 2024, he debuted for the club under coach Cristian Fabbiani during a 0–1 loss to Newell's.

 Style of play

 Apolonio mainly operates as a defender.
 He is left-footed.